On Einstein's effective viscosity formula: General overview

-At the dawn of the 20th century the debate was still raging on the existence of atoms, and Einstein's PhD thesis ``A New Determination of Molecular Dimensions''~\cite{Einstein-06} aimed to support the atomic theory.
-It was the second of his five celebrated~1905 contributions and constitutes one of his most cited papers.
-The main part of that work was devoted to the hydrodynamic derivation of a formula for the effective viscosity of a fluid with dilute suspended particles --- the so-called Einstein formula in fluid mechanics, which is the focus of the present contribution.
-Next, Einstein derived a relation between the diffusion constant for suspended particles and their mobility --- the so-called Einstein relation in kinetic theory.
-He then applied these two relations to sugar dissolved in water: using available empirical data (and after eliminating a calculation error~\cite{Einstein-11}), he obtained an accurate estimation of the Avogadro number, and thereby an estimate of the size of sugar molecules; we refer to~\cite{Straumann-05} for an inspiring account on this seminal work.
-These discoveries were confirmed by Perrin's experiments~\cite{Perrin-09} and shown to agree with other methods to determine the Avogadro number: this was discussed by Perrin in his extensive report \cite{Perrin-11} at the first Solvay conference in 1911 in Brussels and sealed the triumph of the atomic theory.
+At the dawn of the 20th century, the debate was still raging on the existence of atoms, and Einstein's PhD thesis ``A New Determination of Molecular Dimensions''~\cite{Einstein-06} aimed to support the atomic theory.
+This was the second of his five celebrated~1905 contributions and constitutes his most cited work.
+The main part was devoted to the hydrodynamic derivation of a formula for the effective viscosity of a fluid with a dilute suspension of rigid particles: the so-called Einstein formula in fluid mechanics, which is the focus of the present memoir.
+Next, in the same work, Einstein derived a relation between the diffusion constant for suspended particles and their mobility: the so-called Einstein relation in kinetic theory.
+He then applied these two relations to sugar dissolved in water: using available empirical data, he deduced an estimate of the Avogadro number and of the size of sugar molecules (after eliminating a calculation error~\cite{Einstein-11}).
+We refer to~\cite{Straumann-05} for an inspiring account of this seminal work.
+As discussed by Perrin in his extensive report \cite{Perrin-11} at the first Solvay conference in 1911 in Brussels, these discoveries were confirmed by further experiments and shown to agree with other methods to determine the Avogadro number, which sealed the triumph of the atomic theory.